earthwuyang/pg_mem_pred/README.md

 run `python zsce/split_parsed_plans.py` to split 'parsed_plans.json' into train, val, test splits.
 Need to modify the name of the dataset, e.g 'tpch_sf1'

+run `python zsce/gather_feature_statistics.py` for zsce method to collect dictionary mapping of categorical values, and get robust scaler statistics for each numerical values.
+Output is statistics_workload_combined.json.
+Need to modify the name of the dataset, e.g 'tpch_sf1'

+run `python zsce/train.py` to train the zsce method.
+Need to modify the name of the dataset, e.g 'tpch_sf1'

 run `python src/preprocessing/get_database_stats.py` to get database statistics (column_stats, and table_stats).
 Output is 'database_stats.json'.
 Need to modify the name of the dataset, e.g 'tpch_sf1'

 run `python src/preprocessing/get_explain_json_plans.py` to aggregate the explain json plans and peakmem and time into a giant json object.
 Need to modify the name of the dataset, e.g 'tpch_sf1'